-Soft foundation challenges.
-There are many situations where is it necessary to limit the vertical settlement of an embankment, due to the consolidation of a soft foundation.
+There are many situations where it is necessary to limit the vertical settlement of an embankment, due to the consolidation of a soft foundation.
 For example:

 - Thick layers of soft soil can generally be problematic, as well as differential settlement